-Leyla paid a visit to Folk Alley in February of 2014 to perform songs from 'Vari-Colored Songs' live in the Beehive Productions studio.
-The album is now re-released for 2020 on Smithsonian Folkways Recordings.
+Leyla paid a visit to Folk Alley in February of 2014 to perform songs from ‘Vari-Colored Songs’ live in our studio.